 I was listening to the radio and the topic turned to something I hadn’t thought about in quite some time with regards to the NBA.

-Do you remember what the NBA used to be like?
-Serious drug problems, fighting in arenas, image issues; Whatever was associated with bad was associated with the NBA.
+Do you remember how the NBA used to be viewed because of serious drug problems, fighting in arenas, and off-court image issues?
+Whatever was associated with bad was associated with the NBA.

 Then I started thinking about football and the reality of their image hit me hard.

 Countless serious arrests in the past 12-months.
 Some of their biggest and brightest stars aren’t even on the field on Sunday because they can’t pass the league mandated drug policy, and the universities tasked with nurturing that talent for three years prior to entering the professional ranks can’t seem to get it right in regards to real discipline.
 Every time I turn on the television bad news is coming from the sport of football, NFL and college.
 It’s exhausting as a fan and follower, really; and spare me the “imagine how they feel” reaction because, let’s be honest, all of this is self-inflicted.